 Handle preprocessed images, such as pre-resized images, before uploading them to a server.

-Uploader supports right-to-left rendering.
+File upload supports right-to-left rendering.
 Users can change the text direction and layout of the dialog from right to left.
 This improves the user experience and accessibility for those who use RTL languages.

 Follows WAI-ARIA Best Practices for implementing keyboard interaction.

-The UI element visuals such as foreground color, background color, line spacing, text, and images were designed based on the WCAG 2.0 standard.
+The UI element visuals such as foreground color, background color, line spacing, text, and images were designed based on WCAG 2.0 standard.